Logo

 Problems with your denture

-New dentures can sometimes cause discomfort and even sores due to poor care or being badly fitted.
+New dentures can sometimes cause you discomfort and even sores due to poor care or being badly fitted.
 If you having trouble wearing your dentures and the dentist is not able to adjust them, then a new dentures may need to be made.

 It is not recommended to try to fix or adjust the dentures yourself.
-Although there are a denture fixing kit available on the market they are design as a temporary solution and may make the problem worst and unfixable later.
+Although there are a denture fixing kit available on the market they are design as a temporary solution and may make the problem worst and in effect unfixable later.

 Speak to your dentist who will assess the problem and offer a suitable solution.